 Quite simply put, no. Older cats and kittens have very different nutritional needs, and the best foods are formulated with a cat’s age in mind.
 Kittens, for example, need much higher levels of protein to help them grow as well as vitamin C and E to build their immune systems.
 There is also more iron, zinc, phosphorous, calcium, and magnesium in kitten food.

-3. What’s better, dry or wet cat food?
+3. What’s better, dry or Canned cat food?

 When it comes to deciding between wet or dry food for your cat, it’s more about his personal preference.
 Of course, each one has its own benefits, which you should keep in mind.